department-of-veterans-affairs/va.gov-team/products/vetext/ux/COVID 2-Way Outreach A-B.md

-# COVID 2-Way Outreach Initial Message A/B Testing (March 2021)
+# COVID 2-Way Outreach Initial Message A/B Testing (Spring 2021)

 Goal: In an effort to improve response rate and schedule rate for COVID vaccine appointments, we are reevaluating the language in the initial outreach message in the COVID 2-Way Direct Scheduling workflow, and testing it against the existing message in small batch tests within a single site.